 - Are there scholarships outside of GW that I might be eligible for?

 Two organizations that have made particular commitments to help undocumented students fund their education are Golden Door Scholars (for all undocumented applicants) and Hispanic Scholarship Fund (mostly for applicants with current DACA status), but there are many others.

 - Am I eligible for any emergency funding while I am a student?

 Yes.
 Please contact the Office of Student Success if you are a current student in need of emergency funding, and they will walk you through the necessary steps to determine your eligibility and, if so, how to apply.
 The Office of Student Success is located in Tompkins Hall, Suite 106, or can be reached at 1-202-994-6710, or [email protected].

 Graduate Admissions Process

-GW offers school- and program-based assistantships and fellowships, the majority of which are open to highly qualified students, regardless of immigration status.
+GW offers school- and program-based assistantships and fellowships, the majority of which are open to highly qualified students, regardless of immigration/citizenship status.
 Contact the Office of Graduate Fellowships and Assistantships for more information.